What The App Teaches

 Every lesson builds on the last.
 Nothing skipped, nothing rushed.

-The Kabardian alphabet
+The Circassian alphabet

-All 59 letters, with audio.
+Learn the letters of both the Kabardian and Adyghe alphabets, with audio.
 Including the consonants that scare linguists.
 You will actually find them kind of fun.

 Family and daily life